-Our passion for women!
-We dream of a world where women feel informed and supported enough to pursue the pregnancy, birth and parenthood that they most desire.
-We recognise the absolute power of the female body and want to help the rest of the world recognise it too.
+My passion for women!
+I dream of a world where women feel informed and supported enough to pursue the pregnancy, birth and parenthood that they most desire.
+I recognise the absolute power of the female body and want to help the rest of the world recognise it too.

 “… is to provide you with unbiased, evidence based information, that will allow you to make the informed choices that work best for you.”

-Our own experiences, and experiences of those around us, have really highlighted that pregnancy, birth and beyond has become a process, of which women are merely a part of.
+My own experiences, and experiences of those around me, have really highlighted that pregnancy, birth and beyond has become a process, of which women and birthing people are merely a part of.

 “… is to support you, in any way you need, that will allow you to settle in to the role of ‘Mum’ to your new baby/babies.”

-Our focus is firmly on you and what you need.
-We know that all too often, the focus is almost entirely on the new arrival and this can leave a new mum feeling unsure of herself.
+My focus is firmly on you and what you need.
+All too often, the focus is almost entirely on the new arrival and this can leave a new mum feeling unsure of herself.

-We want to empower you to be the best mum you can be, so we focus our role on doing the tasks around you that take up your energy and headspace, so we free you up to spend time with your baby.
+I want to support you to be the best mum/parent you can be, so I focus my role on doing the tasks around you that take up your energy and headspace, which in turn frees you up to spend time with your baby.

-We will, of course, provide baby care, if you need time out for whatever reason, but ultimately, we are successful when you no longer need us!
+I will, of course, provide baby care, if you need a time out for whatever reason, but ultimately, I am successful when you no longer need me!

 I am fully insured.

 A Cochrane qualitative evidence synthesis carried out in 2019, which complements a previous Cochrane review published in 2017, explored the effect of continuous support for women during childbirth.
 The results of these reviews concluded that if a woman/birthing person has continuous support during childbirth, which means having someone there the whole time, both mothers and babies are statistically more likely to have better outcomes.